loverajoel/jstips/README.md

 }
 ```

-You don't need `i`.
+But often, you don't need `i` anywhere else than getting the element at this index.
 You just want to loop over your elements to do something with them.
-To do that more clearly, you can do :
+An alternative is to use the ES5 Array functions, such as `forEach` :

 ```javascript
 elements.forEach(doSomethingWith);
 ```
 Each item from `elements` will be passed as argument one by one to `doSomethingWith`.

-Same idea when you want to filter or transform some elements in an array, you can avoid the classic loop and use the proper ES5 Array functions.
+Same idea when you want to filter some elements in an array, you can replace this kind of loop:

-Instead of doing :

 ```javascript
 var validElements = [];